Fact-checked by the SnapMessages editorial team

 AI-Powered Features Changing the Game

-Key Takeaway: Businesses using WhatsApp Business automated replies cut first-contact response time by 40%.
-AI features inside Slack, Google Chat, and Meta platforms are now handling thread summaries and draft replies that previously required dedicated staff time.
+Businesses using WhatsApp Business automated replies cut first-contact response time by 40%.
+AI features inside Slack, Google Chat, and Meta platforms are now handling thread summaries and draft replies that previously required dedicated staff time, though the quality of AI drafts varies enough that human review remains important.

 What Are the Security Risks of Messaging Apps for Small Business?

-End-to-end encryption (E2EE) is available on WhatsApp and Signal by default, but Slack and Microsoft Teams do not offer E2EE — they use encryption in transit and at rest, which is a meaningful distinction when handling sensitive client data.
-Before deploying any platform, review your data handling obligations, especially if your business operates in healthcare or finance.
-It is also worth understanding how hackers exploit social engineering through messaging channels — the tactics are increasingly targeted at small business owners specifically.
+End-to-end encryption (E2EE) is available on WhatsApp and Signal by default.
+Slack and Microsoft Teams use encryption in transit and at rest, which is a meaningful distinction when handling sensitive client data, not a minor technical footnote.
+Before deploying any platform, review your data handling obligations, especially if your business operates in healthcare (where HIPAA applies) or finance (where guidance from regulators such as the CFPB or FDIC may govern how client communications are stored and retained).
+It is also worth understanding how hackers exploit social engineering through messaging channels, the tactics are increasingly targeted at small business owners specifically.

 Minimum Security Practices for Business Messaging

-Key Takeaway: Messaging apps shift rather than eliminate security risk.
-The FTC flags messaging platforms as an active phishing surface for SMBs.
-Only WhatsApp and Signal offer default end-to-end encryption — Slack and Teams do not, a critical distinction for client-sensitive data.
+Messaging apps shift rather than eliminate security risk.
+The FTC flags messaging platforms as an active phishing surface for SMBs, and the SBA reinforces that guidance.
+Only WhatsApp and Signal offer default end-to-end encryption, Slack and Teams do not, a critical distinction for client-sensitive data in regulated industries.

 How Do Small Businesses Manage the Email-to-Messaging Transition?